 So different funeral

 In five years Gabriele Munter died.
 There were thousands people form Munich, many Kandinsky’s fans from all over Europe and from overseas at her funeral.

 And in 1983 in Switzerland at the Villa Esmeralda in the bathroom Nina Kandinskaya was killed.
 More than $7 million worth of jewelry was stolen, including the famous Cartier necklace.
 Her husband’s pictures weren’t touched – 30 years ago they didn’t cost fabulous money for which they are bought now.
 The killer wasn’t found.
-At Nina’s funeral came only 14 persons, none of them couldn’t name the date of her birth.
-And to this day there is only a date of death on her gravestone.
+Only 14 persons presented at Nina’s funeral, none of them could name the date of her birth.
+And to this day there is only the date of death on her gravestone.

 Life and Love

 Young Kandinsky married his cousin Anna Chemyakina, who was six years older.
 Anna married a future law professor, and became a wife of the young artist.
 But she took care of her husband, went with him to Germany.
 For many years Anna had to pretend that she didn’t know anything about passionate relationships between her husband and a young artist Gabriele Munter.
 Their love affair lasted for more than ten years.
 For several years the Kandinskys lived in a house, which was bought by Gabriel for them.

 Vasiliy was very jealous, demanding proof of Gabriel’s love.
 But she waited patiently for a marriage proposal.